 Billy Holzberg is a PhD candidate at the Department of Gender Studies.
 He is also associated with the International Inequalities Institute.
 His PhD project examines what role emotions play in the framing of and public reaction to the ‘long summer of migration’ in Germany in 2015.
 Before coming to London, Billy studied in Amsterdam, Berlin and Montreal and has been involved in many queer, feminist and postcolonial research and activist groups.
 He enjoys literature, cinema and getting lost in the city.

-Jenny Chanfreau is a PhD candidate at the Department of Gender Studies and is now a Research Fellow in Demography at UCL.
+Jenny Chanfreau completed her PhD at the Department of Gender Studies and is now a Research Fellow in Demography at UCL.
 Her PhD research looked at gender, class and cohort differences paid work and family patterns in the UK.
 Jenny holds an MSc in Social Policy (Research) from the LSE, a degree that awakened her inner quant analysis nerd.
 Jenny’s research interests include the gendered division of paid and unpaid work, including caring and childrearing.

 Julia Hartviksen completed her PhD at the Department of Gender Studies in 2018.
 She is currently Senior Lecturer in the School of Humanities at the University of Brighton.
 Julia’s PhD explored the materiality of violences against women and femicide in postwar Guatemala.
 She is particularly interested in the political economy of violence against women, feminist historical materialism, extractivism and development.
 Previously, Julia studied International Studies & Modern Languages at the University of Ottawa, and Global Development Studies at Queen’s University, Kingston, in Canada.
 In her spare time, Julia enjoys running, hiking, and playing the piano.

 Melissa Chacón is a PhD candidate at the Department of Gender Studies.
 Her project looks at lived and embodied experiences of conflict-related and everyday violence in the life course of sexual minorities in Colombia.
 She holds an MA in Women’s and Gender Studies from Utrecht University and Universidad de Granada, and an MA in Psychosocial Research from Universidad de los Andes.
 Her research interests include feminist, queer, memory and trauma studies, theories of affect, and visual research methods.
 She practices photography and enjoys live music.